-Even if we qualify as a REIT, we may be subject to federal and state taxes.
+Even if we maintain our status as a REIT, we may be subject to federal and state taxes.
 For example, net income from a "prohibited transaction" will be subject to a 100% tax.
 We may not be able to make sufficient distributions to avoid income and/or excise taxes applicable to REITs.
+If we were to fail either gross income test (and did not lose our REIT status because such failure was due to reasonable cause and not willful neglect), we would be subject to tax on the income that does not meet the gross income test requirements.
 We may also decide to retain capital gains we earn from the sale or other disposition of our real estate assets and pay income tax directly on such income.
 We may also be subject to state and local taxes on our income or property, either directly or at the level of the companies through which we indirectly own our assets.
 In addition, our TRS will be subject to federal income tax and applicable state and local taxes on its net income.
 Any federal or state taxes we pay will reduce our cash available for distribution to you.